LumoSQL/not-forking/doc/not-forking.md

 completely, or rename it to something else, and run the program again.
 There is currently no option to override this safety feature.

-The tool looks for a configuration file located at `$HOME/.config/LumoSQL/not-fork.conf` to read defaults; if the file exists and is readable, any non-comment, non-empty lines are processed before any command-line options with an implicit `--` prepended and with spaces around the first `=` removed, if present: so for example a file containing:
+The tools reads a configuration file if one is provided bu the `--config` command-line option, or if none is specified, it will look for one at `$HOME/.config/LumoSQL/not-fork.conf` and reads it if it exists; in this file, any non-comment, non-empty lines are processed before any command-line options with an implicit `--` prepended and with spaces around the first `=` removed, if present: so for example a file containing:

 <b>
 ```